breakspear/bdtoolkit/README.md

 # Brain Dynamics Toolbox
+*Version 2016a*

 The Brain Dynamics Toolbox provides a convenient graphical user interface for exploring dynamical systems in MATLAB.
 Users implement their own dynamical equations (as matlab scripts) and use the toolbox graphical interface to view phase portraits and other plots in real-time.
 The same models can also be run as MATLAB scripts without the graphics interface.
 The toolbox includes solvers for Ordinary Differential Equations (ODE), Delay Differential Equations (DDE) and Stochastic Differential Equations (SDE).
 The plotting tools are modular so that users can create custom plots according to their needs.
 Custom solver routines can also be used.
 The user interface is designed for dynamical systems with large numbers of variables and parameters, as is often the case in dynamical models of the brain.
 Hence the name, *Brain Dynamics Toolbox*.

 ## Getting Started
+The toolbox requires MATLAB 2014b or better.
+Unzip the toolbox files into a directory of your choosing.
 The main toolbox scripts are located in the top level of the *bdtoolkit* directory.
 The solver routines (*solvers*) and plotting tools (*panels*) are located in their own subdirectories.
 The *models* subdirectory contains example dynamical systems.
 All of these directories should be in your matlab PATH variable.
 You may then run the *bdGUI* application and load one of the pre-defined models (eg HindmarshRose.mat) using the *System-Load* menu.

 ```matlab
     >> addpath bdtoolkit